sia-steve/Slate/source/index.html.md

 Returns the set of constants in use.

+`blockfrequency` | number
+// Target for how frequently new blocks should be mined.

 `"blockfrequency":         600,        // seconds per block`
 // Target for how frequently new blocks should be mined.